Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 #### Hardware check

-I strongly recommend to do a hardware check if you had a motherboard failure earlier and you have purchased a BTT board to replace your stock motherboard. *The pinouts so you know how you can check the components can be found further below in this article.*
+I strongly recommend to do a hardware check if you had a motherboard failure earlier and you have purchased a BTT board to replace your stock motherboard. *The pinouts can be found further below in this article.*

 With your multimeter in resistance mode: